Noaaan/MythicMetals/PATCHNOTES.md

   - This is in an attempt to make them more compatible with mods that modify attributes
 - Made the Star Platinum and Runite arrows dispensable
 - Added a new Unique Block for the Carmot Staff - Note Block
+- Made the "Rare Crafting Material" tooltip not use italics

 # 0.17.6
 - Fixed an issue related to the Mythril Drill recipe handler (#161)